 Just a small amount of research can go a long way when purchasing a domain name.
 Find similar websites and check out your competitors’ domains with a website like Compete.com.

 Use dnpric to determine when a domain name was last sold, for how much, and the web hosting agent.
 A favorite domain may have more people resales.
-You can search by keyword, which will help provide the popularity of particular words in domain names.
+You can search by keyword, which will help provide the popularity of particular words in domain name.

 2. Buy Domain Name People Can Remember